 Empower your teen with the confidence of knowing how to handle things from start to finish with our recommended checklist and get peace of mind yourself!

 Stay in the car, keep your seat belt on, stay calm, and turn on your hazard lights.
 Look to see if other drivers are approaching the area.
 Never leave the scene of the crash before the police or the other driver.

 Dial 911 to report the accident and ask for help.
 If the other driver seems angry or agitated, don't engage with them.
 The 911 operator can further guide the process and provide important safety assistance.
 Limit discussion of details and facts of the accident and provide these details to the police officer.

 But only if it's safe!
-Never get out of your car to examine damage or take pictures on a busy road or highway.
+Never get out of your car to examine damage or take pictures on a dark or busy road or highway.
 It may be safer to move the car off the road first.
 As soon as it is safe, take pictures of the road, damage to the cars involved, and anything else that tells the story of what happened.
-And c'mon now, resist the urge to snapchat or post right now - it's just not a good time.
+And c'mon now, resist the urge to text or snapchat right now - it's just not a good time.

 If the accident is minor, get your vehicle away from oncoming traffic and as far off the road as possible.
 Use the most generous shoulder of the highway, a shopping center parking lot, or driveway in a rural area.

 5. Call Your Parent or Guardian

 They just want to hear and know that you’re okay.
 Your parent may also want to come to the scene to assess the situation and give you a safe ride home.
 It doesn’t hurt to have the support either!

 Ask anyone who saw the accident if they would be willing to provide that information to police or insurance providers.
 If so, get their name, address, and phone number.
 The more key information you have, the better.